yeara/cv_ml_prog_prep/notes/coding_notebook/LeetCode_Analysis.md

 # Take Home Messages from Solutions

-Hashing - use a bit array and turning bits on and off
+Hashing - use a bit array and turning bits on and off.

 For small digit/chat count - use array counters

-For list traversal - assuming we know
+For list traversal

 ### Longest Inc. Sequence